 - Treatment for CRPS

-- Support for CRPS
+- Funding for CRPS treatment

 What is Complex Regional Pain Syndrome?

-The International Association for the Study of Pain (IASP) recognise three types of CRPS: CRPS Type I, CRPS Type II and CRPS NOS.
+In 2004, the International Association for the Study of Pain (IASP) recognised three types of Complex Regional Pain Syndrome (CRPS): CRPS Type 1, CRPS Type 2, and CRPS NOS (Not otherwise specified).

 Stages of CRPS

 The symptoms of CRPS can vary considerably over time and from person to person.
 Whilst it is largely now considered to be bad practice to attempt to define CRPS in terms of stages, some doctors continue to do so.

-Many people exhibit severe symptoms immediately, whilst in others the onset is far more gradual.
+Many people exhibit severe symptoms immediately, whilst in others, the onset is far more gradual.
 Also, not every CRPS sufferer experiences all of these symptoms.
-Accordingly, an attempt to divide the onset of symptoms into stages can be artificial and misleading.
-However, historically, the onset was categorised as follows:
+Accordingly, an attempt to divide the onset of symptoms into stages is now considered artificial and misleading.
+However, historically, doctors described the following stages:

 Stage One CRPS (The Acute Stage)